 Instrument Adhesion Release (IAR) is an instrument based form of manual treatment that is designed to effectively remove adhesion without damaging the overlying healthy tissue.
-It’s also one of the few instruments on the market that has a proper hands-on training program to teach the provider exactly where and how to treat your problem.
+Instrument Adhesion Release (IAR) is not generic soft tissue “mobilization” but rather a highly targeted instrument and training combination that improves diagnosis and allows for faster more effective treatment with less work.
 Common conditions in which IAR work more efficiently than MAR or ART are tendinitis of the Achilles and elbows (tendinopathy), forearm pain, carpal tunnel syndrome, anterior shin splints, and plantar fasciitis.